 Experiment with a few different placements, and see which ones your cat likes best.
 Leaving a few different shapes, styles, and materials of water bowls around the house is also a good way to make sure you cater to whatever preferences your cat has on a certain day!

 As the best cat water bowl for cats, the Hepper Nomnom Cat Water Bowl combines two stainless-steel bowls with a raised plastic tray to catch any drips of water.
 The bowls are easy to clean, and most cats like using stainless steel, so this should be a winner with your cat.
+We also recommend the Hepper Cat Water Fountain to entice your cat to drink a little more and to offer fresh, filtered water almost on tap.

 Cats can be fussy when it comes to many things, and their water bowl is no exception.
 If your cat doesn’t like their water bowl, they simply won’t use it and will either risk dehydration or drink that dirty puddle water instead!
 Using our reviews to choose your cat’s new water bowl will maximize the chances that they approve of your decision.
 If your cat is happy, you’ll be happy too!